 If you have completed an ESL course at George Brown College within the last six months, you can apply to start at the next level without having to complete a placement test.

-Registration for returning ESL students as well as new students takes place online for the Winter 2023 semester (January 17 - May 3, 2023).
+Registration for returning ESL students as well as new students takes place online for the Winter 2024 Semester (January 16 - April 22, 2024).

 The IELTS exam preparation courses are designed for intermediate to advanced level ESL students who plan to do the IELTS exam (Academic or General Training module) and wish to achieve their desired score through in-depth practice of listening, speaking, reading and writing strategies related to the type of questions asked during the exam.
 Students benefit from authentic materials used in the class and the opportunity to receive feedback from instructors on performance as well as tips on how to improve their IELTS score.